 You are not allowed to talk on the air until you receive your unique call sign.

 Note that when you become licensed with the FCC, your name and address will be searchable through their ULS system.
-Many preppers want to maintain some privacy, so set up a P.O.
-Box or some other address before you apply for your license.
+Many preppers want to maintain some privacy, so they set up a P.O.
+Box or some other address before they apply for a license.

 How to prepare for the Amateur (Ham) radio test

 Most people going for the Technician entry-level license want to get ready for the test as quickly as possible.

 The FCC releases current versions of the test question pools.
 The 35-50 questions on an exam are randomly pulled from a pool of ~350.